ferrilab/bitvec/doc/field.md

 of the `Lsb0` and `Msb0` orderings in order to maximize how many bits are transferred in each cycle of the overall operation.

-This is most efficient when using `BitSlice<O, usize>` as the storage bit-slice, or using `.load::<usize>()` or `.store::<usize>()` as the transfer type.
+This is most efficient when using `BitSlice<usize, O>` as the storage bit-slice, or using `.load::<usize>()` or `.store::<usize>()` as the transfer type.

 ## Bit-Slice Storage and Integer Value Relationships

-`BitField` permits any type of integer, *including signed integers*, to be stored into or loaded out of a `BitSlice<_, T>` with any storage type `T`.
+`BitField` permits any type of integer, *including signed integers*, to be stored into or loaded out of a `BitSlice<T, _>` with any storage type `T`.
 While the examples in this module will largely use `u8`, just to keep the text concise, `BitField` is tested, and will work correctly, for any combination of types.

-`Bitfield` implementations use the processor’s own concept of integer registers to operate.
-As such, the byte-wise memory access patters for types wider than `u8` depends on your processor’s byte endianness, as well as which `BitField` method, and which `BitOrder` type parameter, you are using.
+`BitField` implementations use the processor’s own concept of integer registers to operate.
+As such, the byte-wise memory access patters for types wider than `u8` depends on your processor’s byte endianness, as well as which `BitField` method, and which [`BitOrder`] type parameter, you are using.

 `BitField` only operates within processor registers; traffic of `T` elements between the memory bank and the processor register is controlled entirely by the